 Doggie Costume Contest - Began in October to promote dog park memberships.
 Residents post pictures of their dogs in costumes on Facebook and Instagram.
 Social media users vote by "liking" the photos.
 The winner with the most likes and also a winner chosen by C&M staff will win a one year membership to the dog parks, plus a gift basket donated by Bentley's Corner Barkery.
 Contest ends 10/31, so far we have increased Facebook likes on the Dog Park Facebook page by more than 100 likes.
 In addition, we had 19 new memberships between 10/7-10/27/2015, but only 3 new memberships the same period last year.
 This contest was promoted via our marketing channels: marquee, web, eblast, digital signs, Facebook and Instagram.
 Facebook Engagement for each post has been over 100 people reached.
-Facebook more posted to Facebook, three to Instagram.
+Facebook Engagement for each post has been over 100 people reached.
+Most the photos were posted to Facebook, three to Instagram.